bcgov/platform-developer-docs/src/docs/automation-and-resiliency/request-quota-increase-for-openshift-project-set.md

 1. **Product description:** Includes fields like product name, description, ministry and hosting tier.

 2. **Team contacts:** Product Owner and Technical Lead(s).
 The contacts need to have an IDIR, if you need to change them, editing the email field will autopopulate their new information.

+There is an optional field to add an after-hours support contact.
+This field is for Business Mission Critical Applications only.
+Enter the phone number of the team member to contact if an issue arises outside business hours.

 3. **Quotas:**   If you need more resources for CPU, RAM or storage in any of the four namespaces, this is the place to make changes to them.
 This is also the section where we will be focusing on this guide.